CellX Biosolutions

 Seed Round in 2024

 WasteFlow is a technology company that specializes in optimizing recycling processes.
-It has developed an affordable, user-friendly learning-based vision system to analyze waste flow, identifying waste types and providing valuable insights to enhance recycling efficiency, purity, and sustainability.
-Unlike existing solutions, WasteFlow addresses the entire recycling cycle, not just the final sorting step, and aims to empower all actors in the recycling process with essential data and tools to maximize system performance and reduce costs.
+It has developed an affordable, user-friendly learning-based vision system to analyze waste flow, identifying waste types and providing valuable insights to enhance recycling efficiency.
+Unlike existing solutions, WasteFlow aims to offer a comprehensive understanding of recycling processes and their key performance indicators (KPIs) by addressing data gaps throughout the recycling cycle.
+By empowering all actors in the recycling process with these tools, WasteFlow seeks to increase sorted material purity, maximize existing system performance, and improve recycling energy efficiency.

 Composite Recycling